HoudiniGraphql/houdini/CONTRIBUTING.md

 There are a number of features that rely on things that aren't defined in the project's schema.
 Most of these are added temporarily by the [schema transform](./packages/houdini/cmd/transforms/schema.ts), and are eventually removed from the document to prevent the server from encountering anything unknown.
-The fragments used for connection mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/connections.ts).
+The fragments used for list mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/lists.ts).
 Since the operation fragments are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
 Whether they are removed from